codexwj/test/README.md

 source activate TianChi <br>
 pip install -r requirements.txt <br>
 ''' <br>
+### Attention
+the package GDAL==3.0.1 in the requirement.txt may be not installed successfully, so you need to install it manually. <br>
+you need to load it at https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal. choose 'GDAL‑3.0.1‑cp37‑cp37m‑win_amd64.whl'.

 ### Training and Testing <br>
 1.Assume the train and test dataset are located at `'data/'` <br>